Privacy Policy

 9. STORAGE AND SECURITY

-We are committed to protecting the security of your personal information and we take all reasonable precautions to protect it from unauthorised access, modification or disclosure.
+We are committed to protecting the security of your personal information and we take all reasonable precautions to protect it from unauthorised access, modification, disclosure, destruction, other misuse and actions which prevent us from accessing your information on a temporary or permanent basis (each event being a “Privacy Breach“).

 Oceania implements and maintains organisational and technical security measures that are designed to provide reasonable protection against the loss, interference or misuse of your personal information and to prevent unauthorised access, modification or disclosure of that information.